InternetSociety/genesis-child-chapters/README.md

 3. Set the "Chapter Logo",
 5. Save the settings by clicking the "Save & Publish" button at the top.

+### Manage your navigation menus.
-### In your site admin, under Appearance -> Menus, manage your menu items as needed
+1. In your site admin, under Appearance -> Menus,
+2. manage your main navigation in the header and footer menu items as needed

 ### Adding Items to Left Sidebar on the Homepage